johnsug/johnsug.github.io/_posts/2016-06-11-spring-race-histograms.md

 ![Rock the Parkway](https://raw.githubusercontent.com/johnsug/johnsug.github.io/master/_posts/race_histograms/2016-parkway-histograms.png)

-I placed 147 / 263 in my division (or, was in the 44th percentile) and placed 1172 / 4226 overall.
+I placed 147 / 263 in my division (or, was in the 44th percentile) and placed 1172 / 4226 (72 percentile) overall.

 ### Garmin [2:04:06]